 When Aston was first surrendered to the shelter, they tried to cut away some of the extremely matted hair from his face and what they discovered was heartbreaking.
 Underneath all of that hair were two blood shot, bulging eyes that were the result of a severe blow to the back of his head.
 Yep, someone hit his little head so hard that his eyes had popped out the socket.
 Despite the valiant efforts of vets and fosters, Aston had to have both of his eyes removed (we will be adding some more recent photos ASAP).

-Aston has been busy adjusting to life now as a blind dog and is doing well, but he sure could use a loving forever home to help show him the way.
+Aston has been busy adjusting to life now as a blind dog and is doing really well (Just LOOK at how this crazy little dude sleeps in 2nd picture :)).
+BUT, he sure could use a loving forever home to help show him the way.
 He deserves all the love in the world after what he has been through.